 Proper conduct and performance are requirements in any work environment.
-There are times when those standards are not being met, and the City's management may need to point out performance or behavioral problems which require the employee's attention and improvement.
+There are times when those standards are not being met, and the City's management may need to point out performance or behavioral problems, which require the employee's attention and improvement.
 In those instances, the City may rely upon various disciplinary measures ranging from verbal warnings up to and including termination.
 Further, any violations of policies contained in this section and handbook may result in an unpaid suspension for City exempt and non-exempt employees.
 The specific disciplinary action utilized will depend upon various factors, including the nature of the violation.
 Employment with the City is voluntarily entered into, and both the employee and the employer are free to terminate the employment relationship at any time, with or without notice or cause, and for any reason or no reason at all.
 The following are examples of actions that may result in disciplinary action:

 - 1. Falsification or misstatement of employment applications, time records, or other reports, records, or documents. - 2.
-Violation of the City's equal employment opportunity, nondiscrimination, and harassment prevention policies. - 3.
-Soliciting or accepting gratuities from citizens, entities, or vendors. - 4.
-Excessive absenteeism or tardiness. - 5.
-Unnecessary or unauthorized use of City property. - 6.
-Violation of the City's Substance Abuse Policy. - 7.
-Violation of the Workplace Violence Policy. - 8.
+Performing transactions on city accounts or records to gain a personal interest, financial interest or potential gain in any City of Jonesboro transaction. - 3.
+Violation of the City's equal employment opportunity, nondiscrimination, and harassment prevention policies. - 4.
+Soliciting or accepting gratuities from citizens, entities, or vendors. - 5.
+Excessive absenteeism or tardiness. - 6.
+Unnecessary or unauthorized use of City property. - 7.
+Violation of the City's Substance Abuse Policy. - 8.
+Violation of the Workplace Violence Policy. - 9.
 Theft and/or dishonesty, or any attempt thereof.
-This includes, but is not limited to, misappropriation of City property or merchandise, including unauthorized use of City telephones, facilities, equipment, materials, or property of a City employee or citizen. - 9.
-Failure to follow or disregard of safety or security policies, requirements, or regulations. - 10.
+This includes, but is not limited to, misappropriation of City property or merchandise, including unauthorized use of City telephones, facilities, equipment, materials, or property of a City employee or citizen. - 10.
+Failure to follow or disregard of safety or security policies, requirements, or regulations. - 11.
 Insubordination or deliberate disobedience of instructions from the City's management, including disrespectful conduct.
-This includes, but is not limited to, a refusal to obey the legitimate request of any member of management, the failure to follow instructions, or the failure to otherwise perform assigned work. - 11.
-Intentional or negligent damage to or pilferage of materials, merchandise, property, or equipment belonging to the City or another person. - 12.
-Intentional abuse of an employee's position of authority over the citizenry. - 13.
-Knowingly or intentionally selectively enforcing the city codes or state law. - 14.
+This includes, but is not limited to, a refusal to obey the legitimate request of any member of management, the failure to follow instructions, or the failure to otherwise perform assigned work. - 12.
+Intentional or negligent damage to or pilferage of materials, merchandise, property, or equipment belonging to the City or another person. - 13.
+Intentional abuse of an employee's position of authority over the citizenry. - 14.
+Knowingly or intentionally selectively enforcing the city codes or state law. - 15.
 Misconduct of any nature adversely affecting the City's best interests and reputation.
-This may include, but is not limited to, rudeness, insolence, or other improper conduct, including vulgarity and excessive use of profane language, toward another employee, citizen, visitor, or vendor whether in person or on social media. - 15.
-Willful or deliberate neglect of duties. - 16.
-Divulging confidential information to any unauthorized person. - 17.
-Violation of the smoking policy. - 18.
-Violation of the City's Internet/Email Policy, including inappropriate internet use or the use of the City's computer systems to create or disseminate any discriminatory, defamatory, offensive, disruptive, or otherwise inappropriate or unprofessional communications.
+This may include, but is not limited to, rudeness, insolence, or other improper conduct, including vulgarity and excessive use of profane language, toward another employee, citizen, visitor, or vendor whether in person or on social media. - 16.
+Willful or deliberate neglect of duties. - 17.
+Divulging confidential information to any unauthorized person. - 18.
+Violation of the smoking policy.

-- 19. Poor performance or nonperformance of duties. - 20.
-Violation of any other rule, directive, policy or procedure, including, but not limited to, those set forth in these policies. - 21.
-Violation of any and all state or federal regulations or laws. - 22.
+- 19. Violation of the City's Internet/Email Policy, including inappropriate internet use or the use of the City's computer systems to create or disseminate any discriminatory, defamatory, offensive, disruptive, or otherwise inappropriate or unprofessional communications. - 20.
+Poor performance or nonperformance of duties. - 21.
+Violation of any other rule, directive, policy or procedure, including, but not limited to, those set forth in these policies. - 22.
+Violation of any and all state or federal regulations or laws. - 23.
 The above list is not all-inclusive.
 The list provides only a partial explanation of some of the reasons disciplinary action may be taken.